Kentucky Route 55: Columbia business route

 Kentucky Route 55 Business (KY 55 Business) is a business route of KY 55 in Columbia.
 The highway runs 3.025 mi between junctions with KY 6177/KY 55 south of Columbia and KY 55 north of Columbia.
-The route runs north from its southern terminus and passes over the Cumberland Expresway as it enters Columbia.
+The route runs north from its southern terminus and passes over the Cumberland Expressway as it enters Columbia.
 0.934 mi from KY 55 south of Columbia, the route forms a concurrency with KY 80 and turns northwest as it passes through the heart of town.
 At an intersection with KY 80 and KY 439, it turns toward the north.
 KY 55 Business intersects KY 206 as it continues its northward path out of Columbia.
 A little over 1 mi north of KY 206, KY 55 Business ends at an intersection with KY 55 (Columbia Bypass).

 Lebanon spur

 Kentucky Route 55 Spur (KY 55 Spur) in Lebanon is 0.255 mi long and connects KY 55 to US 68 in the heart of downtown Lebanon.